AdobeXD/plugin-samples/reference/interactions.md

 | homeArtboard | \![Artboard](./scenegraph.md#Artboard) | Artboard from which a particular flow or a prototype experience begins |
 | url | string | URL is the latest published link associated with a particular flow and can be `null` in case no link is published for that flow |

-NOTE: All `url` returned via {@link interactions#flows} are related to published flows and are usually a subset of the URLs returned via {@link cloud#getSharedArtifacts}.
+NOTE: All `url` returned via [flows](#module_interactions-flows) are related to published flows and are usually a subset of the URLs returned via [getSharedArtifacts](./cloud.md#module_cloud-getSharedArtifacts).
 However, the reverse may or may not always hold true.

 * * *